Ecuador & Galapagos

 Boats departing San Cristobal will offer child-sized life jackets, short masks that cover the nose and eyes, fin sizes US 9-13 and 14-18 (sizes vary by brand, so it may be better to bring your own fins), short wetsuit rentals, and a life preserver ring for children to hold on to while in the water.

-Boats for Tintoreras and Tunnels on the other 2 islands have masks (short face), fins, wetsuit, and life jackets for children.
+Boats for tours to Tintoreras and Tunnels on the other 2 islands have masks (short face), fins, wetsuit, and life jackets for children.
 They also have floating rings.
-Of course, you can buy and bring your own.
+Of course, you can bring your own.
 It's hard to know if everything will fit perfectly - even for adults, it can be a challenge.
-In any case, things are available for rent in the islands.
-Average around $5-$7 USD per item.
-Adult wetsuits (shorty) around $10 USD pp
+This is why we ask you to provide sizing information before you travel.